This Chicken Sausage Pasta Recipe post is sponsored by al fresco.

 Looking for other recipes with chicken sausage?
 Try this delicious fall salad topped with sliced chicken sausage, the most beautiful smoked sausage skillet with veggies, and this meal-prep sausage and polenta.
 And don’t skip this easy chicken sausage breakfast bowl that’s SUCH a good, easy dinner idea!

-ONE POT SAUSAGE PASTA
+CHICKEN SAUSAGE PASTA

 - 1 tablespoon fine sea salt plus ½ teaspoon